pedramkh8/TrueLayer/README.md

   The project also contains a simple docker file for dockerizing the API.

 ## Future Suggestion
-  - Add caching for calling the third partie APIs.
+  - Add caching for calling the third party APIs.